dispel4pyserverless/.github/profile/README.md

 ### Execution Guide

 `dispel4py-server`,`dispel4py-execution` and `dispel4py-client` contain induvidual instruction guides for installation and execution and should be followed in the respective order.
-The client and execution application require a conda environment to run in which can be run as follows (for more details visit the respective repositories to install the required modules):
+The client and execution application require a conda environment to run in which can be created as follows (for more details visit the respective repositories to install the required modules):

 ```
 note conda must be installed beforehand, go to https://conda.io/projects/conda/en/stable/user-guide/install/linux.html